 Paranoiac?
 Not if you grew up in the world I did.

 So, if you don't like the ability of people to send you untraceable junk mail on today's Internet (and I'm sure you don't), remember the alternatives we faced.
-Those alternatives will pop up tomorrow if we ever decide that freedom isn't worth the hassle.
+Those alternatives will pop up in an instant if we ever decide that freedom isn't worth the hassle.

 other notes on computing